Distinguishable consequence of classical gravity on quantum matter

 where $\epsilon$ is a dimensionless constant that needs to be experimentally determined.

-The remaining terms in \cref{eq:rhoWithHamiltonian}, proportional to $Q_{\alpha \beta}$ and $C_{ij}$, turn out to be irrelevant as far as weak gravity is concerned.
-As described above, in the weak-gravity regime, the relevant phase-space variables of the field are $z=(\Phi,\Pi=\dot{\Phi})$.
-This means that a weak-field expansions of $Q_{\alpha \beta}$ and $C_{ij}$ involve terms that are zeroth and second order in $z$.
-The zeroth order terms are clearly independent of gravity, while the second order terms are negligible compared to the first-order effect conveyed by $H'$.
+The remaining terms in \cref{eq:rhoWithHamiltonian}, proportional to $Q_{\alpha \beta}$ and $C_{ij}$, turn out to be irrelevant as far as weak local gravity is concerned.
+As described above, in the weak-gravity regime, the relevant phase-space variables of the field are $z=(\Phi,\Pi=0)$; to preserve locality, we assume that $C_{ij}(z) = c_{ij}(z) \delta(x_i -x_j)$ and $Q_{\alpha \beta} =q_{\alpha \beta}(z) \delta(x_\alpha - x_\beta)$.
+Under these assumptions, explicit calculation shows (see Appendix IV) that the lowest non-trivial contribution --- from the second order term in $z$ --- simply renormalizes the phenomenological constant $\epsilon$.
+The zeroth order term, clearly independent of gravity, can be neglected.
+Thus, the relevant contribution is the first-order effect conveyed by $H'$.

 \emph{Dynamics of quantum matter.} Suppose we assume that it is only the quantized matter that is accessible for experiments.
 Then the above theory can only be tested vis-\'{a}-vis the properties encoded in the state $\hat \rho_Q (t) \equiv \int \dd{z} \hat \rho_t(z).$ In order to derive an equation of motion for this quantum state, it is necessary to eliminate the gravitational potential $\Phi$ from \cref{eq:rhoWithHamiltonian}.
-This is facilitated by the observation that the gravity Hamiltonian [\cref{eq:Hz}] together with the classical-quantum model implies the modified Newtonian law (see \Cref{sec:QuantumNewtonsLaw}):
+This is facilitated by the observation that the gravity Hamiltonian [\cref{eq:Hz}] together with the classical-quantum model implies the modified Newtonian law (see Appendix IV):

 where $[\cdot,\cdot]_+$ is the anti-commutator.
-(Note that this is a consequence of the Newtonian limit of the theory, and not an additional assumption \cite{Di_si_2011}.)
+(Note that term involving $\lambda$ ends up being irrelevant for the field dynamics, as expected.
+Exactly the same result follows from the approach rooted in general relativity, in Appendix IV.B, as a consequence of the Newtonian limit of the theory, and not an additional assumption \cite{Di_si_2011}.)
 Substituting \cref{eq:QuantumNewtonsLaw} in \cref{eq:rhoGeneral} and integrating out the classical gravitational degree of freedom gives (restoring $\hbar$)

 which is a closed Lindblad equation for $\hat \rho_Q$. $\hat{H}_\t{eff} = \hat{H}_Q + \hat{H}_G$ is the effective Hamiltonian, where